Direkt zum Inhalt springen

 Requirements

-• Enrolled Master’s student (m/f/d) in Physics, Computer Science, Data Science, Electrical Engineering, Mechanical Engineering or a related field
+• Master’s student (m/f/d) in Physics, Computer Science, Electrical Engineering, Mechanical Engineering or a related field

 • Solid programming skills in Python or MATLAB

-• Good understanding of optical and acoustic principles
+• Good understanding of optical and acoustic (ultrasound) principles

 What We Offer

-• Opportunity to contribute to a cutting-edge, interdisciplinary research topic with real-world impact
+• The opportunity to contribute to a cutting-edge, interdisciplinary research topic with real-world impact

-• Flexible working conditions (on-site lab work and remote work possible)
+• Flexible working conditions including a mix of on-site and remote work

 Interested?

-Send an E-Mail including a Letter of Motivation and your latest Transcript of Records to: maximilian.gotsch @tum.de
+Send an E-Mail including a Letter of Motivation and your latest Transcript of Records to: maximilian.gotsch@tum.de

 Kontakt: maximilian.gotsch@tum.de